 If you’re not in when the workmen call

 They will leave a card to say they have been.
 If you reported a routine or urgent repair and are not in when the workers call, you should contact the contractor (their number will be on the card) to arrange another visit.
 If you don’t contact the contractor, the repair will be cancelled.

 If you reported an emergency repair, the workers will visit and make it safe within four hours.
 You must make sure there is someone at home to let them in.

 If the repair is not done within the timescale or appointment we promised, please contact the Customer Service Centre straight away.
 We will arrange for the repair to be done.

 If you’re not happy with the repair once it is done

 If, for any reason, you aren’t satisfied with the quality of the repair or the workers who carried it out, please contact the Customer Service Centre.
-We will send a Technical Inspector to check the repair.
 We also have an official complaints procedure.
 You can also use this if you are unhappy with the way we or our contractor have dealt with your repair.

 Our complaints policy is available to view here.